 2. Annual Recognition Day is in Term 4.
 Students who have attained outstanding and meritorious in each class, subject or course are recognised.
 On this day we also recognise sporting and performing arts achievements.
+Students who earned a Recognition Badge are also announced.

-Student Recognition Scheme
+Student Recognition Scheme - Badges

 This scheme enables students at Canterbury Girls to have their progress and participation acknowledged each year.
 Students who qualify for Student Recognition are presented with a badge as a symbol of their achievement.
 The badge colour and design varies according to the number of years for which a student has qualified.
 This is presented at Annual Recognition Day.
 A student entering the school in Year 7 has the potential to qualify for up to six badges, one badge a year.
-In order to qualify students must: